menrotProg/RepData_PeerAssessment2/Peer_Assess2.md

 The answers to these questions will appear in the **Results** section of this article.

+In the data processing section of the economic impact, I have made some data cleaning and data transformation as described below.

 By answering these questions, the authorities can prioritize their actions following weather forecasts warning of such events.

 # Data Processing